-Welcome to Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty
+Welcome to the Cranborne Chase Area of Outstanding Natural Beauty

 This nationally designated AONB covers 380 sq miles of countryside overlapping the boundaries of Wiltshire, Dorset, Hampshire and Somerset.

 It is a diverse landscape offering areas of rolling chalk grassland, ancient woodlands, chalk escarpments, downland hillsides and chalk river valleys each with a distinct and recognisable character.
 The landscapes of the AONB today, as they were in the past, are extraordinarily rich.

 An Area of Outstanding Natural Beauty (AONB) is a landscape which is considered so precious that it is protected for the nation.
 The criteria for designating an AONB include valuable wildlife, habitats, geology and heritage, as well as scenic views.